lliamsymonds04/lliamsymonds04/README.md

-# Hey, I'm Lliam Symonds 👋
+# Hey, I'm Lliam 👋

 ## 🎓 **Computer Science Student @ UQ**
 Currently diving deep into software engineering and AI at The University of Queensland.